Muscabbb/pet_guru/README.md

 - **Tailwind CSS**: A utility-first CSS framework for rapid UI development.
 - **Prop-Types**: Runtime type checking for React props.
 - **React Router DOM**: A collection of navigational components for React applications.
+- **React Hook Form**: A library for managing forms in React applications.
+It is designed to provide a simple and efficient way to handle form inputs, validations, and form submissions.

 ## Installation